jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-11-sql-server-full-text-search-part-1.md

 | 200 | The Monarch of Glen | Neil | Gaiman |
 | 300 | Anna Karenina | Leo | Tolstoy |

-The execution plan has not changed from before.
+The execution plan has not changed from before, and the search results now contains "The Monarch of Glen" as expected.

 ![Search execution plan](/assets/images/sql-server-full-text-execution-plan-freetext.png)

+Happy searching!